ex-aethera/ecom/README.md

 # ecom
-E-Commerce platform meant to replace Magento
+E-Commerce platform meant to replace Magento with a more up2date and faster code base